AttorneyReview

 Verify state availability

-Some states (Oregon, Maine, Mississippi, Wisconsin, Georgia, Kansas, South Carolina) restrict or specially-license credit repair services.
-Confirm the company is licensed to operate in your state before signing up.
-Credit Saint, for example, operates in 35+ states but not all.
+Some states (Oregon, Maine, Mississippi, Wisconsin, Georgia, Kansas, South Carolina) restrict or specially license credit repair services.
+Members may confirm that the company is authorized to operate in their state before signing up.
+Credit Saint, for example, operates in more than 35 states, though not all.

 In-depth reviews

-Detailed breakdowns of each company's pricing, services, and limitations.
+Detailed breakdowns of each company's services, refund policies, and limitations.

 1Credit Saint logo